KevinRyan101/Cocktail-Recommender/README.md

 - **Historical Context**
   - Origins sourced from respected cocktail history references within Kevin Ryan's home library:
-    - Sasha Petraske’s *“Regarding Cocktails”* (and cocktails from Milk and Honey),
+    - Sasha Petraske’s *“Regarding Cocktails”* (and cocktails from Milk and Honey on the Lower East Side),
     - Maksym Pazuniak's *"Rogue Cocktails"*, *"Beta Cocktails"* (and cocktails from Cure in New Orleans),
     - Death & Co cocktails,
     - *"Smuggler’s Cove"* by Martin and Rebecca Cate,